hetida/hetida-designer/docs/structuring_exceptions.md

 }
 ```

-In such a case, where the exception is raised inside the component code the attribute `file` of the `location` will just be `component code` in all other cases it will be the path to the corresponding file.
+In such a case where the exception is raised within the component code, the `file` attribute of the `location` is just `component code`, in all other cases it is the path to the corresponding file.

-The attribute `process_stage` can take one of the following values:
+The `process_stage` attribute can take one of the following values:
 * PARSING_WORKFLOW
 * LOADING_DATA_FROM_ADAPTERS
 * PARSING_LOADED_DATA